Controlled acoustic-driven vortex transport in coupled superfluid rings

 Here $\langle \rho_0 \rangle$ is the average density in the radial Thomas-Fermi region.
 The factor $g \langle \rho_0 \rangle=2/3 \mu$ corresponds to the square of the speed of sound, in the conservative case; the latter is equal to $c=\sqrt{2/3} \,c_B$, where $c_B$ is the Bogoliubov speed of sound for the homogeneous case with the same peak density.
 If we initially consider a 3D cylinder configuration, instead of a quasi-2D geometry, we would get the factor $c_{\rm{3D}}={1/\sqrt{2}} \,c_B$ \cite{Zaremba_1998, abad2014persistent}.
 The wavenumber is $q=2\pi n/L$, where $n$ is an integer, due to periodic boundary conditions.
 Therefore, from \eqref{eq: wave equation} and \eqref{eq: dispersion relation}, we establish a complete set of eigenvectors and corresponding eigenmodes.

-Only some modes can be visible, however, depending on what we are measuring and what the symmetries of the system and the measurement operator are.
+However, depending on what we are measuring and what the symmetries of the system and the measurement operator are, only some modes can be visible.
 In practice, we have measured particle and phase imbalance, and as we discussed for the latter, only the phase imbalance in the bulk is practically relevant.
 The phase imbalance ($\Delta \Phi=\Phi_{\rm{Left}}-\Phi_{\rm{Right}}$), for our effective acoustic model, can be presented as

 Here, somehow schematically, we expressed the $\Phi_i$ in each ring by explicitly highlighting the stationary and perturbative phase distribution.
 Also, we used the fact that the total perturbation equals zero.
 The same can be done for the number imbalance to give